Frequently Asked Questions

 • Medicare

-• I accept credit, debit, and HSA/FSA via my HIPAA compliant EHR.
+• I accept credit, debit, and HSA/FSA via Simple Practice.

 Payment is due at the time of service.
 For sessions to begin, I require clients to have a valid and up-to-date form of payment on file.